cato-byte/www-catobyte/raw/en/dalle3_user_test.md

 When we refine the request, we achieve a slightly improved outcome

-**can you draw me a database entity relationship diagram for a restaurant that respect's peter chen's standard?**
+**Can you draw me a database entity relationship diagram for a restaurant that respect's peter chen's standard?**

 ![Image created by ChatGPT, OpenAI.
 20th February 2024 ](../../images/dalle3_user_test_technical_diagram3.webp)